 Net income for the week was $986.40 to checking (stock deposit notwithstanding).
 However there are still a lot of outstanding bills (gas, electricity, cell phone, cable/internet) that need to be paid, plus living expenses for the next 2.5 weeks until next payday.
 Thoughts about this experience:

 - Damn, I eat out a lot.
 Stark contrast to my previous job when I only ate out maybe once a month because I couldn’t afford it…

 - Damn, I pay to drink a lot of espresso/coffee!
-After reading Scrooge Strategy and deciding to cancel a few unused subscriptions, it really was a no-brainer what to save for.
+After deciding to cancel a few unused subscriptions, it really was a no-brainer what to save for.
 Hah!

 - This experiment made me realize that while my finances are fairly automated, there is still room for improvement.
 Still, being the fledgling financial connoisseur that I am, I still like a lot of hands on especially when it comes to paying for non-credit card bills.
 There have been too many instances where the bill doesn’t match the services rendered for me to trust automatically paying them.
 Plus, by manually paying them, it forces me to realize and accept said services on a monthly basis – and to feel the financial impact first hand.